yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 As was previously mentioned, FFmpeg is used to decode videos.
-In the case of the VP9 format, yuzu needs to send to it the raw bytes that will be decoded (i.e. the actual images that you see in the video), along with a header that contains metadata, such as the dimensions of the frame, whether it is a `key-frame`, or if it isn't, what frames are used as references when processing it, etc.
+In the case of the VP9 format, yuzu needs to send to it the raw bytes that will be decoded (i.e. the actual images that you see in the video), along with a header that contains metadata, such as the dimensions of the frame, whether it is a `key-frame`, or, if it isn't, what frames are used as references when processing it, etc.

 The information that constitutes this header is mapped to a buffer in memory.
 And now, here's where things turn a bit funny.